sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 \min_{y_g, x_{ig}} \sum_i v_i \cdot \sum_g d_{ig} \cdot x_{ig}
 $$

-where $v_i $ is a vulnerability score capturing factors that amplify travel burden (lack of car, caregiving responsibilities, job inflexibility, etc.).
+where $$v_i $$ is a vulnerability score capturing factors that amplify travel burden (lack of car, caregiving responsibilities, job inflexibility, etc.).
 This formulation places facilities closer to those for whom access barriers are most significant, even if it increases average travel distance.

 Capacity planning must also consider temporal variation in demand and resource availability.
 Underserved communities often face "deserts" of healthcare access during evenings and weekends when family members are available to accompany patients to appointments.
 Queueing models can inform capacity planning decisions that account for these patterns.
-The M/M/s queue with time-varying arrival rates $\lambda(t)$ and $ s$ servers provides a baseline model.
+The M/M/s queue with time-varying arrival rates $$\lambda(t)$$ and $$ s$$ servers provides a baseline model.
 Expected waiting time is:

 $$
 W = \frac{P_0}{s \mu - \lambda(t)} \cdot \frac{(\lambda(t) / \mu)^s}{s! \cdot (1 - \lambda(t)/(s\mu))^2}
 $$

-where $\mu $ is service rate and $ P_0$ is the probability of zero customers in system.
+where $$\mu $$ is service rate and $$ P_0$$ is the probability of zero customers in system.
 For populations with limited flexibility in timing, prolonged wait times effectively reduce access.

 ## Risk Stratification for Care Management